wp-plugins/itro-popup/readme.txt

 no screenshot avaliable

 == Changelog ==
+= 4.3 =
+Heavy bugs fixed.
+With WP_DEBUG true plugin generated a lot of errors.

 = 4.2.2 =
 Fixed bug on activation and deactivation: the popup content and setting now don't reset.